aureus123/catalogs/likelihood/CD_CROSS.md

 ## 2. Catalog preparation

 CD comes from `cat/cd_vol1_curated.txt`.
 All original 30-character records are retained, including supplemental and deleted entries.
-The lists under `cd/` provide the double and colour flags: **1,369 double entries and 739 colour annotations**.
+The lists under `cd/` provide the double and colour flags: **1,384 double entries and 739 colour annotations**.
+The current double lists include 15 additions from the volume-I corrigenda, including one uncertain annotation retained as such in the auxiliary CSV.
 Deleted and non-stellar entries are preserved without assigned counterparts.
 Magnitude code 30 denotes a variable and supplies no numerical photometry.

 PPM positions are propagated with proper motion and transformed to FK4, equinox and epoch B1875.0.
 GSC positions are transformed to the same equinox **without** proper-motion correction.
-Multiple observations sharing a GSC identifier are consolidated.
+Only GSC observations with classification 0 (stellar) or 2 (blend) are retained; classification 3 remains excluded.
+Multiple surviving observations sharing a GSC identifier are consolidated.

 For the PPM–GSC preidentification, PPM is first propagated to each GSC object's effective plate epoch, both remaining in a common J2000 equinox for that step.
 Where an epoch is absent the preparation uses the documented median fallback, approximately 1979.764, and retains a flag.
 The preidentification is exclusive and uses a calibrated positional cutoff; ambiguous alternatives are recorded for review.